liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 applied in any project which needs CSS code.

 -  If you are a CSS developer you should read the whole document.
--  Anyone concerned with the frontend should read the parts about goals and the common language.
+-  Anyone concerned with the frontend should read `Goals`_ and `Common Terminology`_.
--  Graphic designers should also read Section 'CSS and Graphic Design'.
+-  Graphic designers should also read `CSS and Graphic Design`_.
--  JavaScript programmers should also read Section 'CSS, HTML, and JavaScript'.
+-  JavaScript programmers should also read `CSS, HTML, and JavaScript`_.

 Goals
 -----